WenElevating/CommonSDK/CommonSDK/README.md

 2. The event bus provides a communication method between modules, offering the BaseEventSource<T> class and the EventBusService class.
 The BaseEventSource<T> class defines the basic operations of the event source, including methods for registering, unregistering, and triggering events.
 The EventBusService class implements the BaseEventSource<T> interface and provides the specific interaction logic with the event bus.

-3. Microsoft.Extensions.AI and Microsoft.Extensions.AI.Ollama isn't use, I have now rewritten the request logic to refer to the API documentation provided by Ollama.
-Currently only ChatAsync calls are supported, and the Stream implementation is under way. ollama chat API interface, providing large model question-answering capabilities.
-This interface is time-consuming, with an average time of 20 to 30ms
+3. Has stopped using Microsoft.Extensions.AI and Microsoft.Extensions.AI.Ollama, now rewrite the logical interface request, to provide the reference Ollama API documentation.
+Only ChatAsync calls are currently supported, and implementation of streams is in progress. ollama chat API interface, providing large model question-answering capabilities.
+It takes a long time to request the interface without streaming, and the average time is 20 ~ 30ms

-4. The remaining modules are still under development, please do not use.
+4. It is now possible to request a question and answer as an OllamaService or OllamaChatClient, and OllamaService supports running the model through code

+5. The full source code for this project is available at https://github.com/WenElevating/CommonSDK

-5. Only the call to load a local JSON configuration file is supported now.
+6. Support to load a local JSON configuration file is supported now.
 Here is an example:
 ```json
 {
     "ModelId": "llama3.2",